Twitter hacking spree alarms experts concerned about the platform's security

 The company statements confirmed the fears of security experts that the service itself – rather than users – had been compromised.

+READ: Biden pulls together hundreds of lawyers as a bulwark against election trickery

-Adam Conner, vice president for technology policy at the Center for American Progress, a liberal think-tank, said on Twitter: "This is bad on July 15 but would be infinitely worse on November 3rd."
+Adam Conner, vice president for technology policy at the Centre for American Progress, a liberal think-tank, said on Twitter: "This is bad on July 15 but would be infinitely worse on November 3rd."

 BITCOIN BOUNTY